 # Evaluates to 9: 3 * 3 # Evaluates to 19 if the result is 15: result + 4Code language: Python (python)

 A value assigned to a variable does not have to be a number, by the way.
 Python has several data types besides numbers, and they can all be the result (the value) of an expression.
 One such data type is the Python string, which is, uncoincidentally, the topic of the next article in the tutorial!
 But there are others too, like booleans and tuples.

 type(), which we can use to determine a variable or expression type.
 Here are some examples:

 First, we created a variable with the value 4.
 When asked, Python tells us this variable is of class int, which is short for integer.
 Follow the link for a more thorough explanation of integers if you like.

 Next, we create a string.
 And when asked, Python indeed tells us that it is of class str, short for string.
-It’s now time to learn more about Python strings, but there’s one last topic I want to discuss first.
+It’s almost time to learn more about Python strings, but there’s one last topic I want to discuss first.